Nazarene (sect)

+They considered as their holy scriptures: the Hebrew Bible and the New Testament, which included the Gospel of Matthew in Hebrew or Aramaic.
+The Nazoreans believed that Jesus was the Christ, born of a virgin, suffered and resurrected again under Pontius Pilate, believed in the resurrection of the dead, and accepted Paul's mission to the gentiles.

 As time passed, the term came to refer to a sect of Jewish Christians who continued to observe the Torah, in contrast to gentiles who eschewed Torah observance.
-They are described by Epiphanius of Salamis and are mentioned later by Jerome and Augustine of Hippo.
+They are mentioned and described by Epiphanius of Salamis and are mentioned later by Jerome and Augustine of Hippo.
 The writers made a distinction between the Nazarenes of their time and the "Nazarenes" mentioned in Acts 24:5.

-As a title
+Nazarenes as a Title

 The English term Nazarene is commonly used to translate two related Greek words that appear in the New Testament: Nazōraios (Ναζωραῖος, Ναζαραῖος) ("Nazorean") and Nazarēnos (Ναζαρηνός) ("Nazarene").
 The term Nazōraios may have a religious significance instead of denoting a place of origin, while Nazarēnos is an adjectival form of the phrase apo Nazaret "from Nazareth."

 Because of this, the phrases traditionally rendered as "Jesus of Nazareth" can also be translated as "Jesus the Nazarene" or "Jesus the Nazorean."
 In the New Testament, the form Nazōraios or Nazaraios is more common than Nazarēnos (meaning "from Nazareth").

-In Arabic however, Nasrani (نصراني), the name given to Christians in the Quran can be interpreted as coming from the root verb n-ṣ-r, meaning victory, or support.
+In Arabic, however, Nasrani (نصراني), the name given to Christians in the Quran can be interpreted as coming from the root verb n-ṣ-r, meaning victory, or support.
 The meaning is defined in Surah al Imran, verse 52 where Jesus asks who will become his supporters (Ansar-i) for the sake of God; the Hawariyun (Apostles) answer that they will become the Ansar.
 The same root also refers to the Ansar, those that sheltered Muhammad in Medina.